cedadev/jasmin-workshop/tutorials/tut02/example-workflow/README.md

 cylc graph example-workflow
 ```

-NOTE: the `cylc install` only installs the workflow - so this will not run the workflow until `cylc play` is run.
+NOTE: `cylc install` only installs the workflow.
+This will not run the workflow until `cylc play` is run.

 ### Viewing available platform options on the system